 Java TestNG Plugin

-The Java TestNG plugins allows you to execute TestNG tests in a Java project.
-The features of the plugin are also the public methods of the plugin class so you can refer to the Groovy Doc for more information.
+The Java TestNG plugin allows you to execute TestNG tests in a Java project.
+The features of the plugin are also the public methods of the plugin class, so you can refer to the Groovy Doc for more information.

 Here is how you load this plugin: